Jeff Lawrence (entrepreneur): Career

 After graduating from UCLA Jeff joined Amdahl Corporation's Communications Systems Division in 1980.
 Amdahl had just finished acquiring the privately held company Tran Telecommunications which became its Communications Systems Division.
 At Amdahl, Jeff developed software for high performance packet switching systems designed for large enterprise and public data network infrastructures.
 Amdahl's circuit and packet switching systems were sold to PTT's and enterprises around the world.
 Some customers for the circuit and packet switching systems included Pacific Bell, SAPO, the Trans-Canada Telephone System and AT&T. The systems were used to build the Pacific Bell, Datapac and SAPONET public data networks as well as portions of AT&T's enterprise network.
 Jeff left Amdahl just before it moved its Communications Systems Division from Marina Del Rey, California to Richardson, Texas and went to Doelz Networks in 1985.

 At Doelz, Jeff developed software and systems for high availability local area network and wide area network products for large enterprise network infrastructures.
 After the 1987 stock market crash, Doelz Networks experienced financial difficulties and Jeff was laid off in 1988.
 Doelz Networks was bought by its management and a group of European investors in 1988.

 Jeff co-founded, with Larisa Chistyakov, Trillium Digital Systems in 1988 and served as its President & CEO until its acquisition by Intel Corporation in 2000.
 Jeff continued at Intel as the Chief Technology Officer for its Communications Group and left Intel in 2002.
 Trillium Digital Systems developed and licensed communications software to communications equipment manufacturers building the wireless, Internet, broadband and telephone infrastructure.
 Trillium software has been developed, licensed and used to build telecommunications equipment for over 30 years.

+Jeff sits on the UCLA Samueli School of Engineering Dean's executive board.